paulo-ferraz-oliveira/rebar3_checkshell/README.md

 platform.
 As long as the version doesn't change or you don't delete the sources, they are only downloaded once and subsequently reused.

-**Note**: to verify that the downloaded files haven't been tampered with, we implemen a basic MD5-based checksum (using `crypto`) against the files we're about to execute.
+**Note**: to verify that the downloaded files haven't been tampered with, we implement a basic MD5-based checksum (using `crypto`) against the files we're about to execute.
 If the checksums don't coincide, the execution is aborted.
 You can override this by setting option `{checkshell, [{checksum, false}]}.` in `rebar.config`.